 It will likely result in some of the most memorable moments as you enjoy the beautiful spring vibes.

-There are multiple horses and mules rides available in the amphitheater area.
+There are multiple horse and mule rides available in the amphitheater area.

-Canyon Trail Rides is the most famous service provider that allows you to make the most out of your horseback riding experience.
+Canyon Trail Rides is the most famous service provider, allowing you to make the most of your horseback riding experience.